EUPP-benchmark/climetlab-eumetnet-postprocessing-benchmark/docs/source/files/EUPreciPBench_datasets.rst

 described above.
 It is only possible to download one static field per call.

-Alternatively, one can use the `Intake catalogue`_
+Alternatively, one can use the `Intake catalogue`_.
+In that case, the Intake catalogue key in the table above must be used to get the corresponding static field.
+For example, for land usage data:

 .. code:: python